jonperdomo/DaVA/README.md

 # HeelStats
 Application for displaying statistical information from volume and image data.
 Developed with VTK and Qt for Windows.

+Refer to the [HeelStats](https://heelstats.wordpress.com/) WordPress blog for periodic updates.

 ## Features
 ### Interactively view DICOM images